MineBill/InConsole/README.md

   - Debug your code
   - Register your own commands
   - Drag n' drop console prefab
-  - Design you own console if you want
+  - Design your own console if you want

 ### Installation